GustavoHenriqueFerreira/GustavoHenriqueFerreira/README.md

 ### Hello welcome to my profile!!

-- ⚡ I'm Gustavo Henrique, an beginner developer from São Paulo - Brazil
+- ⚡ I'm Gustavo Henrique, an full-stack developer from São Paulo - Brazil
 - 🌱 Finish systems development at the SENAI de informática
 - 💻 Currently learning advanced concepts about Hooks-React/React Native and .NET applications
 - 📫 How to reach me: gustavohferreiraalves@gmail.com or https://www.linkedin.com/in/gustavo-henrique-ferreira